dbcollection/dbcollection/DOCUMENTATION.md

 #### Parameters

 - `set_name`: Name of the set. (*type=string*)
 - `idx`:  Index number of the field.
-If it is a list, returns the data for all the value indexes of that list. (ty*pe=number or list*)
+If it is a list, returns the data for all the value indexes of that list.
+If the list is empty, it returns all the values of the field.  (ty*pe=number or list*)
 - `is_value`: Outputs a tensor of indexes (if false) or a list of tensors/values (if True). (*type=boolean, default=false*)

 #### Usage examples